w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Development

-To learn more about the WCAG 3 goals, development process, background, and review questions for the First Public Working Draft, please see the blog post [https://www.w3.org/blog/@@](@@title).
+To learn more about the WCAG 3 goals, development process, background, and review questions for the First Public Working Draft, please see the blog post [@@title](https://www.w3.org/blog/@@).

 _Reminder that WCAG 3 applies to websites, web apps, tools, documents, and such digital technology.
 (Most of this page uses “website” for simplicity.)_

 ### WCAG 3 Name (formerly "Silver" project)

 WCAG 3.0 developed from the “Silver” project.
-It is called “W3C Accessibility Guidelines (WCAG) 3.0”.
-This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.
+The name “W3C Accessibility Guidelines (WCAG)” was chosen:
+* because of wide-spread familiarity with the “WCAG” acronym
+* to encompass the broader scope beyond “content”

 ### Timeline